 - Domestic violence, which can include a wide range of actions, from throwing objects to striking a member of your immediate family or someone else living in your home.

 - DUI, which includes driving under the influence of alcohol or a number of different drugs, including prescription drugs.
-In Scottsdale, authorities attributed 179 crashes, 102 injuries, and four deaths to alcohol consumption.
-Drivers in these cases certainly need legal representation.

 - Drug crimes, including both possession and distribution.

 - Theft, whether from a person or a business.